 Gather buoy measurements of near-surface temperature in near-real-time to be incorporated into the MUDBs for coefficient generation, and for the assessment of algorithms uncertainties.

-Deploy ship board radiometers to measure the SSTskin to be incorporated into the MUDBs for the assessment of algorithms uncertainties, and to provide SI-traceability for the MODIS and VIIRS SSTskin retrievals; reformat ship radiometer data into GHRSST L2r and submit to GHRSST archive for distribution and stewardship.
+Deploy ship board radiometers to measure the SSTskin to be incorporated into the MUDBs to assess uncertainties in algorithms, and to provide SI-traceability for the MODIS and VIIRS SSTskin retrievals; reformat ship radiometer data into GHRSST L2r and submit to GHRSST archive for distribution and stewardship.

 Extract MODIS and VIIRS data and ancillary information collocated with the buoy and shipboard radiometer SSTskin measurements.